mariuscoto/github-connect/README.md

 github-connect
 ==============

 This is a node.js and mongodb app.
+Hosted on Heroku at github-connect.herokuapp.com.

 === Setup ===